davekilian/davekilian.github.com/_posts/2023-10-12-consensus.markdown

 An alternate way to explain the same idea:

-* Once the conflict is resolved, we need to be able to keep querying the result forever
+* During the algorithm, there must not be a time where anyone can see a wrong answer
-* Once the algorithm is done, it must not be allowed to change its mind
+* Equivalently: once the conflict is resolved, we must never change our minds
 * Think of the chaos that would ensure without that guarantee!
 * But note this rule is actually quite strict.
 We want it to apply for miniscule timescales
 * The *instant* someone can tell the conflict is resolved, we can never change our minds